-If the student disagrees with the vice president for Student Affairs' or designee's conclusion that he or she violated the Student Code of Conduct or with the sanction imposed, the student may file an appeal with the college president by delivering a written request to the Office of the Vice President for Student Affairs within seven (7) working days after the date on which he/she is served with a copy of the vice president for Student Affairs (or designee's) decision.
-Upon receipt of the written request, the vice president for Student Affairs will notify the president's office within two (2) working days.
-If the student does not deliver a timely written request for a hearing, the vice president for Student Affairs' determination and sanction shall become final, and the student shall have no further right to an appeal (See Section 6.F.).
-An appeal regarding a Title IX Notice of Outcome will be conducted in accordance with LC State Policy 3.110.
+If the student disagrees with the vice president for Student Affairs' or designee's conclusion that he or she violated the Student Code of Conduct or with the sanction imposed, the student may file an appeal with the college president by delivering a written request to the Office of the Vice President for Student Affairs within seven (7) business days after the date on which he/she is served with a copy of the vice president for Student Affairs (or designee's) decision.
+Upon receipt of the written request, the vice president for Student Affairs will notify the president's office within two (2) business days.
+If the student does not deliver a timely written request for a hearing, the vice president for Student Affairs' determination and sanction shall become final, and the student shall have no further right to an appeal.
+An appeal regarding a Title IX Notice of Outcome will be conducted in accordance with policy 3.110.